umap-project/umap/docs/config/settings.md

 #### OPENROUTESERVICE_APIKEY

 API key for [OpenRouteService](https://openrouteservice.org/).
-When defined, it will activate the isochrone feature on the map.
+When defined, it will activate elevation, routing and isochrone features on the map.

 #### REALTIME_ENABLED